qlik-oss/qlik-api-ts/docs/authentication.md

 ### Windows Cookie

-Will do the necessary actions in order to communication with a Qlik Sense Enterprise for Windows server.
+Will do the necessary actions to communicate with a Qlik Sense Enterprise for Windows server.
 This includes fetching an XrfKey from the Qlik Sense Server Repository Service.
-To use this method in an integration scenario it is required that 3d party cookies are allowed.
+To use this method in an integration scenario it is required that third-party cookies are allowed.

 ```ts
 type WindowsCookieAuthConfig = {